LykenSol/flashback/README.md

 SVG animations also appear to have some sort of event support, could be usable.

+## Is this another "Open Source/Third-Party Flash Player" project?

+Ideally, no. The main difference is the split between the conversion step ("recompilation" in a sense) and the runtime required to view/interact with the result of the conversion.
+A separate conversion step can afford to take longer than a player, in order to reduce the burden on the runtime, which can be smaller, or even non-existent (e.g. the animated SVG mode).

+It's not clear yet how well this model scales to the full Flash featureset, specifically the possibility of dynamically manipulating everything.
+This is why this is primarily an experiment, and may grow several different backends, to deal with as many usecases as possible.

 ## Relation to the [Open Flash] project

 [Open Flash]'s goals align well with this project, and its components will be